anmmashud/Resources/README.md

 ## 📌 How to Use This Repository

 1. **Browse Categories**: Navigate through the sections to find resources on Excel, SQL, Python, Pandas, and NumPy.
-2. **Access Resources**: Click on the links provided to access videos, playlists, online courses, and project tutorials.
+2. **Access Resources**: Click on the links provided to access Videos__, playlists, online courses, and project tutorials.
 3. **Contribute**: If you have valuable resources to add, feel free to create a pull request or open an issue.

 ---

-### 🎓 Project Course (YouTube)
+ 🎓 Project Course (YouTube)

 - [Coming soon...](https://#)